WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_1_Basics/module_WBPS1_Basics.md

 ---
 ### Visualising your own data <a name="Data_Upload"></a>

 As well as looking at publicly available data, you can use WormBase ParaSite JBrowse to visualise your own data.
+Imagine you have generated transcriptomic data on a certain stage or condition on your favorite parasite.
+You might want to map these data to the genome, and compare them to the already available data.
+For this you need to map the data to the genome (we will be viewing how to do this in other module) and generate a mapping file, placing reads at the correspoding positions over the genome.

 We’ll demonstrate how to do this using a BAM file that we have provided for you.
 A BAM file is a type of file format used in genomics to store DNA sequencing data in a compressed and indexed manner.
 As a BAM file, this file is binary, so trying to read it as it is won’t be very informative.
 To read it we should first convert it into the SAM file format (non-binary, human-readable).
 We can do that with samtools:  [Samtools](http://www.htslib.org/doc/samtools.html) is a useful software package for manipulating SAM and BAM files.